-The Biodiversity SPD provides further guidance around the application of policies within the adopted Colchester Local Plan, particularly Policy ENV1 (Environment).
-The SPD will result in positive, long-term effects in relation to biodiversity protection and enhancement.
+The Colchester City Centre Masterplan SPD provides further guidance around the application of policies within the adopted Colchester Local Plan.
+The SPD will result in positive, long-term effects in relation to the sustainable development of Colchester city centre through objectives on accessibility, economy and heritage.
 However, none of these effects will be significant.
-Therefore, Colchester City Council has concluded that the Biodiversity SPD will not require an assessment of the significant environmental effects of the plan under the SEA Directive and Environmental Assessment Regulations.
+Therefore, Colchester City Council has concluded that the Colchester City Centre Masterplan SPD will not require an assessment of the significant environmental effects of the plan under the SEA Directive and Environmental Assessment Regulations.